Chart Color Schemes

 Age

-Tumut's median age is 42 years, similar to Rest of NSW's average of 43 but considerably older than Australia's median age of 38 years.
-The age profile shows that those aged 25-34 are particularly prominent, making up 12.5% of the population, while those aged 65-74 comprise a smaller proportion at 11.1%, compared to Rest of NSW.
-Between 2021 and present, the percentage of the population aged 25-34 has grown from 11.4% to 12.5%.
-Conversely, the percentage of those aged 55-64 has declined from 13.1% to 11.9%.
-Population forecasts for Tumut indicate substantial demographic changes by 2041.
-The 25-34 age cohort is projected to grow significantly at a rate of 16%, adding 134 residents to reach a total of 966.
-However, population declines are projected for those aged 75-84 and 5-14 years old.
+Tumut's median age in 2021 was 42 years, similar to the Rest of NSW average of 43 but older than Australia's median age of 38 years.
+The age profile showed that those aged 25-34 were prominently represented at 12.5%, while the 65-74 group was relatively smaller at 11.1% compared to the Rest of NSW average.
+Between 2021 and present, the proportion of Tumut's population aged 25-34 has increased from 11.4% to 12.5%.
+Conversely, the proportion of those aged 55-64 has decreased from 13.1% to 11.9%.
+Population forecasts for 2041 indicate significant demographic shifts in Tumut.
+The 85+ cohort is projected to grow by 70%, adding 131 residents to reach a total of 320.
+Conversely, population declines are projected for the 75-84 and 5-14 age cohorts.